Statutes and By-laws of the International Association of Cryospheric Sciences (IACS)

 By-law 4: Nominations and Election of the Bureau

-4.1 The Bureau shall establish a Nomination panel consisting of a Chair and not less than two other members at least ten months before an IUGG General Assembly.
-The Panel will receive and consider suggestions and shall prepare a list of candidates for each office, seeking to achieve reasonable balance in their geographical and professional distribution.
-Members of the Bureau may not be appointed to the Nominating Committee.
+4.1 The Bureau shall establish a Nomination Panel consisting of a Chair and not less than two other members at least ten months before a General Assembly of IACS.
+The Panel will receive and consider suggestions and shall prepare a list of candidates for each office, seeking to achieve reasonable balance with respect to gender, career stage, cryospheric field, and geographical distribution.
+Members of the Bureau may not be appointed to the Nominating Panel.

-4.2 At least nine months before an IUGG General Assembly, the Secretary General shall solicit nominations for officers that must be received by the Chair of the Nomination panel not later than six months before the General Assembly.
-Nominees for the position of President-Elect, but not for the other positions, must be from countries represented by IUGG Adhering Bodies in regular status (dues paid).
+4.2 At least nine months before an IACS General Assembly, the Secretary General shall solicit nominations for officers that must be received by the Chair of the Nomination Panel not later than six months before the IACS General Assembly.
+Nominees for the position of President-Elect, but not for the other positions, must be from countries represented by IUGG Adhering Bodies in regular IUGG member status (dues paid).

-4.4 A person may be a candidate for more than one office, except for President-Elect, who may not be a candidate for any other office of the Association.
+4.4 A person may be a candidate for more than one office, but once elected for one position cannot be elected for another for the same Period according to Statute 3.8d.

-4.6 Voting for the election of Bureau Officers shall be by secret ballot.
+4.6 Voting for the election of Bureau Officers by the Accredited Delegates shall be by secret ballot.
 The President shall select two electoral officers from among the participants at the Plenary Administrative Session to oversee and compile the votes.
 The electoral officers shall not be members of the Bureau or members of the Nominating Committee nor candidates for the election.

 4.7 Candidates who obtain a simple majority of votes shall be elected.
 If no candidate receives a majority of votes for a specific office, the two candidates receiving the most votes shall be named and a second vote shall be held.
 In the case of a tie in the second round the current President shall decide.